adamparkosidis/statistical-analysis-Gaia-data/README.md

 i.e. brighter  sources have smaller magnitudes.
 The cluster member data is limited to stars brighter than G magnitude 18.
 We use the Cluster name which the star is associated with and the membership probability `PMemb` which is less than 1 for a number of outlier cases that are not certain to be associated with that cluster.

+## Code Overview
+We read the entire data file on cluster members into a Pandas dataframe and perform data cleaning.
+From the cleaned dataframe, we make a new dataframe for the data for cluster NGC2506, removing from it any stars with PMemb<1.
+We make a scatter plot of the apparent G magnitude vs BP-RP colour.
+We check that there are no flux-dependent biases in the parallax which might affect our results.
+We use the NGC2506 parallax data with Bayes’ theorem, to calculate the posterior pdf for the distance 𝑑 (in kpc) to NGC2506, using the formula 𝑑 = 1/𝑝 where 𝑝 is the parallax in milliarcsec (mas).
+Gaia has a known‘zero-point’ offset - a systematic error – in the parallax, so before we do our calculation we should first add a correction of 0.029 mas to the parallax measurements.
+We assume that the corrected parallax measurements are normally distributed about the true parallax, with standard deviation given by the errors on the parallax measurements.
+We plot thr posterior pdf and determine the 1-𝜎 confidence interval on the distance and plot the interval on our pdf.
+Finally, we choose another open cluster in the data set (in this case NGC2168), remove stars with PMemb<1 and obtain the posterior distribution.
+Then we plot this cluster and NGC2506 on the same colour-magnitude diagram, but using absolute G magnitudes (corrected to a common distance of 10 pc)3, so that we can compare the diagrams for each cluster.
+For the purposes of estimating a distance, we assume the best distance for each cluster corresponds to the maximum of the posterior pdf (known as the ‘maximum likelihood estimate’).